StopMalwareContent/changeset-parser/README.md

 # changeset-parser

-Parses changesets outputs and returns bumped packages as a joined string
+Parses changesets output and returns bumped packages as a joined string.